 Not only will knowing these make your job will be easier to do the next time, but it can also make you more confident and safer when you use it as well as improve the quality of your bent pipes.
 However, if you still do not completely understand how it works, it’s always a good idea to seek advice from the experts or ask someone more experienced to help you, especially if it is your first time to use it.

 What is a pipe bender?

-A pipe bender refers to a tool used to bend pipes and tubes regardless of their material.
+Pipe benders are tools used to bend pipes and tubes made with various types of material.
 It can work on different metals such as steel, aluminum, and copper among a few and then formed into different curves and angles.

-There are different types of pipe benders: dual pipe, mini pipe, ergonomic, free-standing, ratchet pipe, and conduit pipe.
+There are four types of pipe benders: dual pipe, mini pipe, ergonomic, free-standing, ratchet pipe, and conduit pipe.
 Each of these pipe bender types serves different purposes and produce varying pipe-bending results.

 How to use a pipe bender

 Here are some tips of using a pipe bender so you will be properly-equipped with enough knowledge and skills for your future bending projects.

 1. Learn the right measuring technique.